PybroLachie/LachiesLibrary/content/posts/D&D Essential knowledge - A Quick start guide for brand new D&D players in my games.md

    Amount of dice | Type of Dice | Additional modifier.

    Examples:
-   1d4+4 = Roll one 4 sided die, add 4 to the result
+   1d4+4 = Roll one 4 sided die, add 4 to the result.
-   2d6+3 = Roll two 6 sided dice, add them together, add 3 to the result 3d10+5 = Roll three ten sided dice, add them together, add 5 to the result etc.
+   2d6+3 = Roll two 6 sided dice, add them together, add 3 to the result.
+   3d10+5 = Roll three ten sided dice, add them together, add 5 to the result etc.